Chances are your dog’s eaten a salad’s worth of grass at some point in his life?

-If that’s the case, you might want to a bit of detective work to figure out what’s wrong with him.
-You may even want to talk to your holistic vet.
+If this happens consistently, you might want to do a bit of detective work to figure out what’s wrong with him.
+He may have a health issue that needs some gut healing help.
+If you can’t get to the bottom of the cause, and it’s ongoing, you may want to talk to your holistic vet.

-And if your dog’s desperately eating grass and looks like he’s not feeling well … it might be time to connect with your holistic vet.
+And if your dog’s desperately chowng down on grass and looks like he’s not feeling well … it might be time to connect with your holistic vet.

-Otherwise, grass eating is just natural behavior for dogs.
+Otherwise, grass eating is just natural behavior for dogs, especially in the spring when the grass is lush and long.
 So make sure your dog has access to nice long grasses that are free of sprays and pesticides … and help him be the dog nature wants him to be.